davidrpugh/tensorflow-gpu-data-science-project/bin/README.md

 #### GPU Resource Monitoring

-Run GPU resource monitoring in the background to avoid blocking the training progress.
-Write to persistent storage so that we can inspect logs whilst our job is running.
+Understanding GPU resource utilization is critical for performance tuning deep learning applications.
+At present accessing GPU resource utilization for an individual job is a bit challenging so we wanted to share a solution that we have useful.
+The basic idea is to launch `nvidia-smi dmon` as a background process prior to starting the training job (this way we don't block the training job from making progress) and to have `nvidia-smi dmon` append its logs to a file on persistent storage (so that the GPU resource utilization logs can be inspected whilst the training job is still running).

 ```bash
 ...
 # start the nvidia-smi process in the background